-Premier Health is focused on developing proprietary technology to deliver quality healthcare through the combination of connected primary care clinics with telemedicine and artificial intelligence (AI).
+Premier Health, in conjunction with Cloud Practice, is focused on developing proprietary technology to deliver quality healthcare through the combination of connected primary care clinics, telemedicine, and an artificial intelligence (AI) enabled patient portal.
 The Company is planning to aggressively grow its patient base through acquisition and organic growth over the next 12 months.
 In addition to primary care clinics, Premier Health is planning on acquiring, and/or partnering with, other businesses and technologies that complement its business plan.
 This patient centric approach has been very well received and the company will continue to find ways to improve access to convenient and efficient healthcare.

 PremierDR was incorporated in 2010 in the Dominican Republic by Brenda Rasmussen.
 PremierDR became a 99.99% owned subsidiary of Premier Health effective June 17, 2016.
-As at December 31, 2017 and 2018, PremierDR is considered and is recorded as a discontinued operation involving the loss of control of Clinicas by the Company.
+As at March 31, 2019 and December 31, 2018, PremierDR is considered and is recorded as a discontinued operation involving the loss of control of Clinicas by the Company.